 Management is responsible for the other information.
-The other information comprises the directors' report, statement of corporate governance and statement of compliance set out on pages 14 to 15, 16 to 21 and 22 respectively; and the background, mission and philosophy, ISO9001, directors, management team, shareholders, corporate information, chairman's statement, summary of operations for five years and corporate social responsibility included in the annual report.
+The other information comprises the directors' report, statement of corporate governance and statement of compliance set out on pages 14, 15, 16, 21 and 22 respectively; and the background, mission and philosophy, ISO9001, directors, management team, shareholders, corporate information, chairman's statement, summary of operations for five years and corporate social responsibility included in the annual report.